23 Aug Compost Worms Melbourne

 Compost worms consume 1/4 to their body weight daily.
-Therefore 1 kg (Approx 4000) worms will process up to 1 kg of food waist/manure and extract the food to deposit a like weight in castings (worm Poo – vermicast).
+Therefore in ideal conditions 1 kg (Approx 4000) worms will process up to 1 kg of food waist/manure and extract the food to deposit a like weight in castings (worm Poo – castings).

-Vermicast not only provides more nitrogen, phosphorous, potassium, calcium and other rich nutrients than any other product, it also provides a rich source of humus.
+Castings (worm Poo) provide more nitrogen, phosphorous, potassium, calcium and other rich nutrients than any other product, it also provides a rich source of humus.
 This source of humus is extremely valuable because of the Time-Release quality of contained nutrients.
+Plant root systems love rich organic nutrients.

 Manure worms are similar and as gregarious as Compost or Red worms.
 They have distinctive rings around them hence the nickname Tiger Worms.